-Yes and no. It would have helped if the obvious "adding up" problems of policymaking in the noughties had been made still clearer.
+Yes and no. It would have helped if the obvious "adding up" problems of policymaking in the 2000s had been made still clearer.
 But the links between global macroeconomics and what was happening in the financial sector were obscure and, to many, remain so.
-It is highly unlikely that if the International Monetary Fund, for example, had been far more powerful than it was, it would have been able to prevent the crisis.
-Similarly, as the eurozone experience shows, the presence of a shared central bank does not prevent crises and may well worsen them.
+It is highly unlikely that if the International Monetary Fund (IMF), for example, had been far more powerful than it was, it would have been able to prevent the crisis.
+Similarly, as the euro zone experience shows, the presence of a shared central bank does not prevent crises and may well worsen them.

-What are the implications for emerging economies?
+What Are the Implications for Emerging Economies?

-After the emerging economy crises of the 1980s and 1990s, the emerging economies sought to minimise the risks of crises.
+After the emerging economy crises of the 1980s and 1990s, the emerging economies sought to minimize the risks of crises.
 In general, their chosen solutions included:

 - Conservative fiscal policies;

-- Greater reliance on borrowing in domestic currencies;
+- More reliance on borrowing in domestic currencies;

-- Inflation-targeting central banks;
+- Inflation targeting central banks;

 - Floating or deliberately suppressed and so "undervalued" exchange rates; and

 - Exchange controls.

 By and large, these policies have worked.
-Emerging economies have proved far more resilient to shocks than they used to be.
-(See Charts 9 and 10.)
-This was proved dramatically true in 2009, except in central and eastern Europe, which had fallen into the trap of "easy borrowing".
+Emerging economies have proven far more resilient to shocks than they used to be (Charts 9 and 10).
+This was proven dramatically true in 2009, except in central and eastern Europe, which had fallen into the trap of easy borrowing.
 This is partly because their policies were better.
 It is also because China proved able to respond to the crisis by expanding investment demand strongly.

-Nevertheless, changes in policies in advanced economies, especially the US, affect them all.
-That was true in 2008-09 and again over the summer of 2013, in the aftermath of discussion of "tapering" by the Federal Reserve.
-Indeed, it is quite striking how large a jolt that announcement of a possible reduction in the rate at which the Fed expanded its balance sheet turned out to give.
+Nevertheless, changes in policies in advanced economies, especially the United States, affect them all.
+That was true in 2008-09 and again over the summer of 2013, in the aftermath of discussion of tapering by the Federal Reserve.
+Indeed, it is striking how large a jolt that announcement of a possible reduction in the rate at which the Fed expanded its balance sheet turned out to give.

 Would that be different if the renminbi became a global reserve currency?
-I cannot see any reason why it should unless one thinks China's policies would be less domestically focused than those of the US, which seems entirely implausible.
+It is hard to see any reason why it should, unless one thinks China's policies would be less domestically focused than those of the United States, which seems entirely implausible.
 Would it be better for emerging economies to have a choice of reserve currencies?
 Possibly.
-But this might also exacerbate instability among the major currencies.
+But that might also exacerbate instability among the major currencies.